Skip to content

 1. Overview

-In August 2039, Marisa Garcia received a diagnosis of Stage IIIc high-grade serous ovarian carcinoma when Mateo was twelve years old, marking the beginning of a medical crisis that would devastate her family and eventually claim her life.
+In August 2039, Marisa Garcia received a diagnosis of Stage IIIc high-grade serous ovarian carcinoma when Mateo was nearly twelve, marking the beginning of a medical crisis that would devastate her family and eventually claim her life.
 She immediately began aggressive chemotherapy treatment with a platinum/taxane protocol, standard first-line treatment for advanced ovarian cancer.
-The first treatment cycle was brutally difficult, producing severe symptoms that required extraordinary family adaptation—including the agonizing decision to temporarily send Mateo to Baltimore to stay with Marisa's best friend Jess Ross and her partner Noah Donelly, giving Mateo refuge from witnessing his mother's worst suffering.
+The first treatment cycle was brutally difficult, producing severe symptoms that required extraordinary family adaptation—including the agonizing decision to temporarily send Mateo to Baltimore to stay with Marisa’s best friend Jess Ross and her partner Noah Donelly, giving Mateo refuge from witnessing his mother’s worst suffering.

 2. Background and Context